 Every popular and most widely spoken language in the world has evolved over the centuries.
-There are languages that had no writing system for centuries like Korean and Japanese languages and then there was a writing system that was customized for them.
+For centuries, languages like Korean and Japanese lacked a writing system until experts customized a writing system specifically for them.

 Even the English language which we speak and understand today has been under a lot of experiences by different scholars and missionaries.

 - How Many Letters are in the English Alphabet?